-The major ethical issues that the researcher faced included; informed consent, deception and confidentiality as in the Bailey"s book.
+The major ethical issues that the researcher faced were include; informed consent, deception and confidentiality as in the Bailey's book.
 The research was steered by the principles guiding ethical concerns in social science research (Mutasa, 2010).
 In this way, the researcher followed the principles of harm to participants, lack of informed consent, invasion of privacy and deception (Bryman, 2008).
-This began by obtaining an introductory letter from Higher Degree Committee through the Department of Political Science and Public Administration.
+This was begin by obtaining an introductory letter from the College of Humanities and social sciences, department of Public Administration.
 The letter was then presented to the selected respondents.
-Following the principle of informed consent, the researcher explained to the participants the whole issue about the study; the purpose of the study, the procedures to use during research, the risks and benefits of research, and explained to the participants that their participation was voluntary.
+Following the principle of informed consent, the researcher explained to the participants the whole issue about the study; the purpose of the study, the procedures to be use during research, the risks and benefits of research, and was explained to the participants that their participation will be voluntary.
 The researcher treated participants with respect and not as subjects to ensure that they retain self-esteem.
 Confidentiality, anonymity and safety were also assured to the participants.
 They were informed that the research was purely for academic purposes.
 To maintain anonymity, questionnaires did not provide option for respondent's names and filling them were based on informed consent.